Treaty of Versailles: Blockade

 The blockade was maintained for eight months after the Armistice in November 1918, into the following year of 1919.
 Foodstuffs imports into Germany were controlled by the Allies after the Armistice with Germany until Germany signed the Treaty of Versailles in June 1919.
 In March 1919, Churchill informed the House of Commons, that the ongoing blockade was a success and "Germany is very near starvation."
 From January 1919 to March 1919, Germany refused to agree to Allied demands that Germany surrender its merchant ships to Allied ports to transport food supplies.
 Some Germans considered the armistice to be a temporary cessation of the war and knew, if fighting broke out again, their ships would be seized.
 Over the winter of 1919, the situation became desperate and Germany finally agreed to surrender its fleet in March.
 The Allies then allowed for the import of 270,000 tons of foodstuffs.

 Both German and non-German observers have argued that these were the most devastating months of the blockade for German civilians, though disagreement persists as to the extent and who is truly at fault.
-According to Dr. Max Rubner 100,000 German civilians died due to the continuation blockade after the armistice.
+According to Max Rubner 100,000 German civilians died due to the continuation blockade after the armistice.
 In the UK, Labour Party member and anti-war activist Robert Smillie issued a statement in June 1919 condemning continuation of the blockade, claiming 100,000 German civilians had died as a result.